 Walking and cycling tours have a predetermined distance to travel each day.
 Choose the tours which match your level of fitness.
 If in doubt, check with us when booking.

 Yes, definitely!
 Due to the nature of Slow Tours philosophy, our tour operators provide the opportunity for as little or as much activity as you want and your host/guide will endeavour to tailor activities to suit the individual where possible, including factoring in free time.

 Certainly!
-The beauty of the small Slow Tour groups is that it is easy for you to opt out when you feel like resting at the hotel for the day.
+The beauty of the small Slow Tour groups is that it is easy for you to opt out when you feel like resting at the hotel or on the boat for the day .
 Just let your guide know what you would like to do in advance if possible, and they will make every effort to accommodate your requirements.

 We understand that flights may be delayed and often you arrive late due to no fault of your own.
 However, as your tour has been booked, we are unable to offer a refund (please see Terms and Conditions).
 Your travel insurance should cover you for all lost days and any extra travel expenses to help you join the tour.

 We will do our best to get you to the tour, which may involve extra transport costs if the tour has already departed.
 Again, this should be covered by your travel insurance.